-This piece originally appeared on the cover of the IPA Review in April 2017.
+This piece originally appeared in the IPA Review and can also be found here.

 In politics, the range of ideas that the public will accept is known as the Overton Window.
 Ideas from outside the window can shift the public discourse, changing what people think of as normal.

 The same is true for behaviour.
 People’s conduct is governed by their idea of what is socially acceptable.
 The more that antisocial behaviour is tolerated, the more it will be normalised, and the more of it society will have.
 And that is how a crime wave forms.

 As those of us living in Melbourne know all too well, this is not only an academic concern.
 Over the last two years, Victoria has seen robbery rates rise 20 per cent, theft rise 9 per cent, and assault rise 8 per cent.
 Crime has a habit of begetting more crime, and the failure to crack down on serious offending has seen Melbourne fall into a crime wave.